CAHPS Hospice SurveyFrequently Asked Questions (FAQs)

 How do you determine the eligibility of decedents/caregivers?

-Decedents/Caregivers who request that they not be contacted (those who sign “no publicity” requests while under the care of hospice or otherwise directly request not to be contacted) will be excluded from the sample frame.
-Patients whose last admission to hospice resulted in a live discharge will be excluded.
+Decedents/Caregivers who initiate or voluntarily request at any time during their stay that the hospice 1) not reveal the patient's identity and/or 2) not survey him or her will be excluded from the sample frame.
+Patients whose last admission to hospice resulted in a live discharge will also be excluded.

 Note: Decedents/Caregivers must be included in the CAHPS Hospice Survey sample frame unless the survey vendor has definitive evidence that a decedent/caregiver is ineligible.
 If information is missing on any variable that affects survey eligibility when the sample frame is constructed, the decedent/caregiver must be included in the sample frame.
 The only exception to this guideline is the date of death; if any part (i.e., day, month or year) of the decedent’s date of death is missing, the case must not be included in the sample frame, and the case must be included in the count of “Missing Date of Death” submitted by the survey vendor to the CAHPS Hospice Survey Data Warehouse.

-Note: If a hospice or survey vendor becomes aware that the caregiver is under 18 years old, the caregiver should be excluded from the sample.
+Note: If a hospice or survey vendor becomes aware that the caregiver is under 18 years old prior to drawing the sample, the caregiver should be excluded from the sample frame.